Spruce: Internal phylogeny

 DNA analyses have often conflicted with traditional classifications based on the morphology of needle and cone, but also conflict markedly between studies, with more proposed phylogenies than there are studies, and no consensus by 2015 on the relationships within the genus.
 In particular there is major discordance between phylogenies based on mitochondrial DNA (mtDNA) and those based on chloroplast DNA (cpDNA), and there is strong evidence for a history of reticulate evolution involving extensive hybrid introgression in the genus, which is continuing between several species, such as between Picea abies and Picea obovata (Picea × fennica), and between Picea glauca and Picea engelmannii (Picea × albertiana).

-One of the earliest genetic studies, in 2006 using cpDNA, had found that P. breweriana had a basal position, followed by P. sitchensis.
-However, subsequent studies have shown very different results, with both nuclear DNA and mtDNA placing P. sitchensis in a small clade with what had always been presumed from morphology to be its close relatives, P. glauca and P. engelmannii, with the cpDNA result anomalous; likewise, while P. breweriana has still been recovered as basal by some studies, it was recovered as deeply embedded in the genus, rather than basal, by a study using a large set of nuclear, cp, and mt DNA.
+One of the earliest genetic studies used chloroplast DNA (cpDNA) to infer that P. breweriana is sister to all other Picea species, with P. sitchensis sister to those remaining species.
+However, subsequent studies have shown very different results, with both nuclear DNA and mtDNA placing P. sitchensis in a small clade with what had always been presumed from morphology to be its close relatives, P. glauca and P. engelmannii, with the cpDNA result anomalous; likewise, while P. breweriana has still been recovered as sister to all other species by some studies, it was recovered as deeply embedded in the genus by a study using a large set of nuclear, cp, and mtDNA.
 A further problem with several studies before 2013 was a combination of misidentified samples and contaminated DNA.